 Now, moving on to the next section of something sweet or the-snack-you-will-love.
 You should never miss this section since every Bangladeshi sweet treat, and several others will definitely blow your mind.

-There is no time left to hesitate; let’s stick in right away!
+There is no time left to hesitate; let’s dive in right away!
 Be wary though, for some of these scrumptious Asian-inspired sweet delicacies will get you addicted.
 You have been warned!

 11. Rasgulla/Roshogulla (Traditional Syrupy Sweet)